ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

 See: https://github.com/tesseract-ocr/tesseract/wiki

-<a id="it-also-relies-on-these-but-they-come-pre-installed-on-ubuntu-18"></a>
+<a id="it-also-relies-on-these-but-they-come-pre-installed-on-ubuntu"></a>
-## It also relies on these, but they come pre-installed on Ubuntu 18:
+## It also relies on these, but they come pre-installed on Ubuntu:

 1. `pdftoppm`